TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 <!--You can leave these HTML comments in your merged EIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new EIPs.
 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the TAIP.-->
-This proposes a simple generic transaction authorization flow, allowing agents acting on behalf of transaction parties to collaborate around authorizing or rejecting it.
+A simple generic transaction authorization flow allows agents acting on behalf of transaction parties to collaborate around authorizing or rejecting it.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This is the Transaction Authorization Protocol, which allows [Transaction Agents][TAIP-5] acting on behalf of [Transaction Parties][TAIP-6] to Authorize a transaction such as an [Virtual Asset Transfer][TAIP-3].
-It is implemented using a small set of [Messages][TAIP-2] between Agents.
+This specification defines the Transaction Authorization Protocol, which allows [Transaction Agents][TAIP-5] acting on behalf of [Transaction Parties][TAIP-6] to Authorize a transaction such as an [Virtual Asset Transfer][TAIP-3].
+The specification defines a small set of [Messages][TAIP-2] between Agents.

 ## Motivation
 <!--The motivation is critical for TAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the TAIP solves.
 TAIP submissions without sufficient motivation may be rejected outright.-->
-Crypto transactions and blockchains are designed to be trustless at their core and follow a strict and very limited set of guidelines implemented in the underlying blockchain protocol.
-This allows the fully permissionless aspect of most blockchains, which we see as a core drivers of innovation and growth in the field.
-This open and permissionless aspect does present business and indiiduals transacting on blockchains with several operational and risk based challenges, that need to be solved for crypto transactions and blockchains to fully take off.
-The Transaction Authorization Protocol (TAP) and TAIP-4 offers a way to solve this in a private way between parties, without requiring changes to the permissionless aspects of blockchains today.
+Crypto transactions and blockchains are trustless and follow strict guidelines implemented in the underlying blockchain protocol.
+This trustlessness allows most blockchains to be permissionless and function without centralized control, one of the core drivers behind innovation and growth in the field.

+Unfortunately, it presents businesses and individuals transacting on blockchains with several operational and risk-based challenges that must be solved for crypto transactions and blockchains to take off fully.
+The Transaction Authorization Protocol (TAP) and TAIP-4 offer a way to solve this privately between parties without requiring changes to the permissionless aspects of blockchains today.

 We will use the term *"Settlement layer"* to refer to the underlying blockchain protocol.
 It can refer to either Layer-1, Layer-2, or even DeFi protocols.
-We will use the term *"Authorization layer"* for the off-chain process handled by transactions participants prior or after settling the transaction on a blockchain.
+We will use the term *"Authorization layer"* for the off-chain process handled by transaction participants before or after settling the transaction on a blockchain.

 ### Current State of Crypto Transactions

-Currently, crypto transactions are limited by their reliance on the unilateral authorization by key holders, lacking mechanisms for authorization by beneficiaries.
+Currently, crypto transactions are limited by their reliance on unilateral authorization by key holders, lacking mechanisms for authorization by beneficiaries.

 ```mermaid